ambroseus/why-monorepo/slides.md

 5. companies which use monorepos
 6. advantages
    - list
 7. disadvantages
    - list
-8. advantages for Developer Experience & software dev costs
+8. cool advantages for Developer Experience & software dev costs
    - list
 ---
 9. meme "JS is everywhere"
 10. advantages for JS projects
     - list
 11. examples of JS monorepos
     - list
 12. what is isomorphic JS - examples